Kintiru/blog/_posts/en/calculus/2023-01-16-Integration by Partial Fraction.md

 \end{gather}
 $$

-So it becomes easier to integrate with sums.
+So it becomes easier to integrate with sums because we can now distribute integral.

 $$
 \begin{gather}